Here for our final news roundup and information overload.

 And do you agree with that?

-What would you say to Tr the the Trump people?
+What would you say to the Trump people?

 What would the next step be from your perspective, Brian?

-Yeah, Sean, I I if I'm repping Trump, I'm filing a motion in the coming weeks, in the next couple of weeks, to di to have her disqualify from this case again based on the fact that she has committed a crime.
+Yeah, Sean, if I'm repping Trump, I'm filing a motion in the coming weeks, in the next couple of weeks, to have her disqualify from this case again based on the fact that she has committed a crime.

 It's a different argument now, right?

-Because this t I'm telling you, Sean, this testimony at this state Senate hearing where they have subpoena power where they're subpoenaing records of where Wade was prior to November 2021.
+Because I'm telling you, Sean, this testimony at this state Senate hearing where they have subpoena power, where they're subpoenaing records of where Wade was prior to November 2021, this is crucial.

-Those two got on the stand, took an oath and said, we didn't have a romantic relationship till after Wade was hired in November 2021.
+Those two got on the stand, took an oath, and said, we didn't have a romantic relationship until after Wade was hired in November 2021.

 That is perjury.

-So Trump's lawyers should file a motion, get her tossed tossed off this case for committing perjury, and for both of them committing taxpayer fraud.
+So Trump's lawyers should file a motion, get her tossed off this case for committing perjury and for both of them committing taxpayer fraud.

-That's a new argument, and I and I think it would flaw.
+That's a new argument, and I think it would fly.

-And if Willis was really looking for justice, she would set it, she'd recuse herself from this case.
+And if Willis was really looking for justice, she'd refuse herself from this case.

 She's not looking for justice.